Paraná (state): Economy

+Agriculture

 In agriculture, the state stands out in the production of soybeans, maize, wheat, sugarcane, cassava, beans, tomato, orange and yerba mate, in addition to also producing coffee, oat, barley, peach, tangerine and strawberry.

 In 2020, the South Region produced 32% of the national total of cereals, vegetables and oilseeds.
 There were 77.2 million tons, second place in Brazil, losing only to the Midwest.
 Paraná (14.9%) was the 2nd largest producer in the country.

 In soy, Paraná is the 2nd largest producer in the country, with about 16% of national production.
 It produced 19.8 million tons in 2020.
 In 2017, it was also 2nd largest producer of maize (corn).
 Brazil is the biggest producer of soy and the 2nd biggest producer of corn in the world.

 Regarding sugarcane, Paraná was, in 2017, the fifth largest producer of cane, third of sugar and fifth of alcohol in the country.
 It harvested about 46 million tons of cane this year.
 The state's sugar and alcohol sector has 25 plants and employs around 55,000 people.
 The regions of Umuarama, Paranavaí, Maringá and Jacarezinho concentrate production.
 Brazil is the largest world producer, with 672.8 million tons harvested in 2018.

 In cassava production, Brazil produced a total of 17.6 million tons in 2018.
 Paraná was the 2nd largest producer in the country, with 3.2 million tons.

 Since 2006, Paraná has been leading the production of beans in Brazil.
 Brazil is the 3rd largest producer of beans in the world, with an annual harvest of around 3 million tons, 11% of world production.
 In 2018, the South Region was the main bean producer with 26.4% of the total, followed by the Midwest (25.4%), Southeast Region (25.1%), Northeast (20.6%) and North (2.5%).
 The State of Paraná leads the ranking of the main national producers with 18.9% of the total produced.

 Paraná is the 2nd largest national producer of wheat, with 2.2 million tons in 2019, almost equal to Rio Grande do Sul, the biggest producer.
 The South Region is also the largest producer of oats in Brazil.
 In 2019, national production was close to 800 thousand tons, being almost all carried out in the South (Paraná and Rio Grande do Sul).

 About orange, Paraná was the 3rd largest producer in Brazil in 2018, with a total of 834 thousand tons.

 Although not a large production, Paraná is the Brazilian leader in the production of barley.
 The state harvested 219.2 thousand tons in 2019, 60% of the national production.
 However, Brazil is far from being self-sufficient in the production of barley.
 The Brazilian market consumes, on average, 1.5 million tons per year.
 Brazil produces 335 thousand tons, close to 22%.
 Most, 73%, come from Argentina and Uruguay.